Showing 1216 to 1230 of 1289

 Daily Nutritional Needs

-For athletes, the American and Canadian Dietetics Associations recommend 55 to 58 percent of calories be CHO, 12 to15 percent protein and 25 to 30 percent fat.
-These are the minimum requirements, though there has been a growing body of evidence indicating protein and fat requirements may need to be altered for active individuals involved resistance training, especially when 15 percent of the diet is protein (1,9,10).
-In order to avoid muscle loss, protein and fat requirements have been slightly altered for the recommended training diet described below.
+For athletes, the American and Canadian Dietetics Associations recommend 55 to 58 percent of calories be CHO, 12 to15 percent protein and 25 to 30 percent fat (1).
+These are the same requirements for sedentary individuals.
+However, there has been a growing body of evidence that protein and fat requirements may need to be altered for active individuals, especially when15 percent of the diet is protein (2,9,10).
+In order to avoid muscle loss, the protein and fat requirements have been slightly altered here for the recommended training diet as described below.

 The additional protein is crucial not only for muscle repair, but also as an additional energy source.
-During times of low CHO stores and exhaustion, the body will use its own muscle as an energy source.
+Lacrosse is an intense game, and the body may start using its own muscle as an energy source if it is strained.
 Because it is so difficult to build and maintain muscle, athletes should be careful not to lose it.

-Keep fat intake to 15 to 20 percent of your total calories, consisting primarily of essential and monounsaturated fats.
-Essential fatty acids are the type of fat that the body cannot create found in fish, flax seeds and walnuts.
-Monounsaturated fats, which are fats with one double bond, can come from olive or canola oils, seeds and/or avocados.
+Keep fat intake to about 20 percent of your total calories, consisting primarily of essential and monounsaturated fats.
+Essential fatty acids are a type of fat that the body cannot create from fish and walnuts.
+Monounsaturated fats, which are fats with one binding site, can come from olive or canola oils, seeds and/or avocados.

 For someone consuming 2,000 calories a day, the fat intake should be about 400 calories.
 This is equal to about 44 to 67 grams (each fat gram contains nine calories).

-Fat is used as fuel for endurance, but it also aids in neural recovery.
-Keeping your fat intake to less than 15 percent may have a harmful effect by inhibiting absorption of those vitamins that dissolve in fat, and it has no effect on improving your body fat percentage.
+You may be tempted to ingest as little fat as possible, however, this is also unhealthy.
+Keeping your fat intake to less than 15 percent may have a harmful effect by inhibiting absorption of those vitamins that dissolve in fat, and it has no effect on improving your body fat percentage..

 Nutrition and Off-Season vs. In-Season vs. Pre-Season

-During the Off-Season, golfers want to either add muscle mass or lose body fat.
-It is common for competitors to gain body fat during the off-season, then want to drop it quickly once pre-season begins.
+During the Off-Season, lacrosse players want to either add muscle mass or lose body fat.
+It is common for players to gain body fat during the off-season, then want to drop it quickly once pre-season begins.
 Some resort to crash or fad diets to drop body fat.
 This usually results in a loss of strength and muscle mass rather than body fat.

 When trying to add muscle mass, pay as close attention to your caloric intake as if you were trying to lose body fat.
-This will help you to gain as little unwanted body fat as possible.
-Some fat gain is inevitable because you cannot add muscle without some sort of additional energy, but this strategy should keep it to a minimum.
+This will try to avoid as little unwanted body fat gain as possible.
+Some fat gain is inevitable because you cannot add muscle without some sort of additional energy.
+This strategy should still result in a low level of fat gain.

 The Bulking Up Training Diet